van001/lesscode-fp/README.md

 ```
 ```

-### Monads ###
+### Monad ###
-Functions with side-effects.
-Let you write functions that can separate concerns (decorator pattern), allow side effect (IO), introduce sequence.
+Real-world functions have side-effects.
+Monad, lets you write functions that can separate concerns (decorator pattern), allow side effect (IO), introduce sequence.

 Lesscode implement monads using promise/ async.
-It also provides a monadic version of all the pure fucntion, so that you can seamlessly use it with [monadic composition](https://github.com/van001/lesscode-fp#Composition).
+It also provide a monadic version of all the pure fucntions, so that you can seamlessly use them in [monadic composition](https://github.com/van001/lesscode-fp#Composition).

 ```
 // Read content of a file.